nickmknia/vagrant-playground/README.md

 then...

-To begin, type `vagrant-up` and watch the magic!
+To begin, type `vagrant up` and watch the magic!

+Type `vagrant provision` after any Ansible updates to apply your changes.

+And when you're done, type `vagrant destroy` to tear it all down.

 [https://www.vagrantup.com](https://www.vagrantup.com/)